rudibroekhuizen/Building-Data-LakeHouse/README.md

 ```

 - Create a Postgres database (name it CarParts and use CarParts.sql file to create tables)
-- Install jar files needed for our spark project

 - Run the first script
 ```bash